[Back to contents]

 DHS is allowing a parent, legal guardian, or immediate family member to provide Home and Community Based Services (HCBS) for the duration of the COVID 19 emergency.
 Members should work with their case managers on any changes that need to be made to their service plans.
 If a “shelter in place” order is issued, HCBS staff are considered essential workers and would be able to continue providing care.
 DHS will continue to process new HCBS applications, but with some changes. interRAI, the provider who does the in-person evaluations as part of the application process, has issued guidance about performing these assessments through live video stream.

-How will my immigration status be affected if I use Medicaid to get treatment for COVID 19?
+How will my immigration status be affected if I use Medicaid to get treatment for COVID-19?

 U.S. Citizenship and Immigration Services (USCIS) has said that it will not consider “testing, treatment, or preventative (including vaccines, if a vaccine becomes available)” related to COVID 19) in any Public Charge determinations.
 This guidance applies to immigrants applying for lawful permanent resident status (green card), extension of stay, or change of immigration status.

-Coverage of COVID-19 Testing
+More Information on Insurance Coverage of COVID-19 Testing

 - The federal Families First Coronavirus Response Act and the CARES Act provide for COVID-19 testing without cost-sharing or prior authorization.